bartoszp1992/chimeraDrone/README.md

 - flight time
 : 1,5 - 5min

-*\*Can be reduced in edgeTX system using logical switch based on the speed read from GNSS, and the mix function.
-The project includes a configuration that limits the speed.*
+*\*Speed can be reduced in edgeTX system using logical switch based on the speed read from GNSS, and the mix function.
+The project includes a configuration that limits the speed when SB is UP*

 [**Youtube Video**](https://www.youtube.com/watch?v=lm06ZXMheoQ)